What is Headphone Impedance? [Definitive Guide]

 While most lower-budget headphones don’t require an amp and don’t benefit from one, there are a few exceptions.

-The AKG K240s are a prime example.
+The AKG K240 Studio is a prime example.

-Related: What is Sensitivity in Headphones?
+- Related: What is Sensitivity in Headphones?

-The mid-range especially opens up and you realize why they’ve been a studio standard for so long.
+The mid-range especially opens up, and you realize why they’ve been a studio standard for so long.

 But what is headphone impedance exactly?